vinotha-kumar/crop_mapping/README.md

-# crop_mapping
+# Development of a transferable machine learning model for crop type mapping (in Europe)

-Time-Independent Crop Type Mapping
+(Time-Independent) Crop Type Mapping